Chinese payment gateways

 - If your internet presence is being processed in mainland China, regardless of what the payment gateways say, you must have a Chinese bank account and business.

 - The workaround is to have your Chinese online store operate outside China.
-Have a local marketing presence in China and point to overseas Chinese stores.
+Maintain a local marketing presence in China and direct customers to overseas Chinese stores.
 TMall Global operates this way for overseas businesses (based in Hong Kong).

 - The Chinese government limit the amount of money Chinese citizens can spend overseas each year ($50,000)